 Polish cheesecake -- sernik -- is a dessert you will see no matter what part of Poland you happen to visit.
-But, as you might expect, there are an infinite number of varieties.
+But, as you might expect, there is an infinite number of varieties.

 Some are crustless, some have pastry crusts and yet others have a cookie or shortbread crust (as this one does) or a graham cracker crust.